To the visually impaired hockey player, the sounds of the game are the guiding eyes

 The sharply disappointing ping of a shot off the post.

 These are the sounds that every hockey player longs to hear.
 They add a beautiful accent to the game’s already rich sensory experience—to the fully sighted.

-To the blind hockey player, however, they are the guiding eyes out there.
+To the visually impaired hockey player, however, they are the guiding eyes out there.